KolbySisk/Portfolio2020/README.md

 - `npm i`
 - `npm run dev`

+## New projects to add

+- Walmart saga
+- Thriver
+- Hubel?

-## Topics to write about
+## Stuff to write about

-- Setting up a Next project: file structure, styled components, configs
+- Generating a static doc site using OpenAPI
+- Automating a GraphQL Gateway

+## New skills to add

+- GraphQL
+- Prisma
+- Kafka
+- Splunk
+- GraphQL Nexus
-- Styling system
+- Tailwindcss
-- Optimizing images
+- yjs

-### Page transitions in Next with Framer Motion

-- exitBeforeEnter
+- msw
-- child needs key
+- cypress
-- must use `<Link>`
+- jest
-- `<Link>` must have `as` if using dynamic routes
-- Page will use first transition to determine time to pause while exiting
-- Integrating with Styled Components